dialex/workshop-iot-api/README.md

 ## How to use

+- `mongod` starts the database
 - `npm install` installs dependencies
-- `mongod` starts the database
 - `npm start` starts the API
+- `npm test` runs the unit tests

 ## TODO